DrSneus/Video-Game-Completionist-Calculator/README.md

 * Executable startup can be slow on new computers
 * Executable does not work on Macs
 * User search takes a long time with a big library
-* Recommendation system can recommend DLCs, this is not ideal
 * Determining an average score for a collection would take an incredibly long time

 Stretch: